TheKingAde/Safe-Wallet/README.md

 # Safe Wallet

 Safe Wallet is a Bitcoin wallet web application that allows users to securely store, send, and receive Bitcoin.
-This application is built using React for the frontend and Django for the backend, with MySQL as the database.
+This application is built using React for the frontend and Django for the backend, with SQLite as the database.

 ## Table of Contents